Updating Results

 About this course

-This foundation course is ideal if you want to extend your skills and critical capacity in a creative discipline, add a new area of expertise to your repertoire, or learn new skills in the arts if you're looking for a career change.
+This foundation course is ideal if you want to extend your skills in a creative discipline, add new skill sets to your repertoire, or gain new skills in the arts if you're planning for a career change.

 You will specialise in one of the following areas: